paragonie/libgossamer/docs/README.md

 updates and manage their own signing keys, and that **users** can verify the authenticity of new keys and updates.

+### Motivation

 The aim of Gossamer is to allow automatic key/update trust in a way that can be audited by independent third parties.

+The basic idea of Gossamer is simple: Use verifiable data structures to create a live snapshot of the current state of affairs for public keys and software updates.

+No X.509, no ASN.1, no expiration dates and [weird rules](https://www.pkisolutions.com/basic-constraints-certificate-extension).

+This lets you write code that looks like this:

+    $keys = fetch_public_keys('paragonie');

+...and then if any keys are compromised, the $keys array will not contain the revoked ones.

 ### Components